-What you need to know about Taste of Cincinnati 2025
+What you need to know about Taste of Cincinnati 2026

 Top restaurants featured at Taste of Cincinnati

-Taste of Cincinnati won’t release a restaurant list of vendors until much closer to the event, at which time we will update this article.
-Also to be announced is the much-anticipated Best of Taste awards.
+Note: Taste of Cincinnati won’t release a list of restaurants and vendors until much closer to the event, at which time we will update this article.
+Also to be announced is the much-anticipated Best of Taste Awards.
 These judge-awarded accolades name the best of the best in three categories: Restaurants, Food Trucks, and Findlay Market vendors.
-Here are some of the 2025 award winners:

 In the Restaurant category Kabobske held on to their silver medal in Appetizer and Side Dish for their Street Corn Hummus and Seasoned Pita Chips.
-Alfio's Buon Chio won gold for their Braised Short Rib over Gnocchi entree and bronze for their Korean Pork BBQ Empanada appetizer.
+Alfio's Buon Cibo won gold for their Braised Short Rib over Gnocchi entree and bronze for their Korean Pork BBQ Empanada appetizer.
 Hankering Southern Kitchen grabbed gold Appetizer and Side Dish for their Fried Green Tomatoes and bronze for their Smoked Carolina Street Tacos entree.
 The Cheesecakery grabbed gold in Dessert with their Black Raspberry Chip Cheesecake.

 In the Findlay Kitchen Start-Ups category Jay's Nyam & Jam took silver in Appetizer and Side Dish for their Jerk Chicken Wings with Pineapple Jerk Sauce and gold for their Jerk Chicken "Jamaican" Bowl entree.
 Dessert gold went to Walkerbar and their Judgy Jenn Ice cream that has a baked brie base, ginger pecan praline, fig jam, and a salted honey swirl.